Study the contributions of S, P, and D-wave resonances to the quasi-two-body decays $B^{0}_{s} \rightarrow \psi(3686,3770)K\pi$ in perturbative QCD approach: Introduction

-From Refs.~\cite{763292016,766752016,950560082017}, the branching ratios is significantly affected by the resonance width and the interaction between kaon and pion, so the $\overline{\emph{K}}^{*0}$ is more appropriate as intermediate resonance.
-We consider the contributions of S, P, and D waves from the kaon-pion in the quasi-two-body decays $B^{0}_{s}\rightarrow \psi(2S,1D)(\overline{\emph{K}}^{*0}\rightarrow)\emph{K}\pi$ in this work.
-According to Eq.~(\ref{eq:exp1}), the $\phi_{h_{3}}$ refers to charmonium mesons $\psi(2S,1D)$; the $\phi_{h_{1}h_{2}}$ represents various partial-wave resonance $\overline{\emph{K}}^{*0}$ of kaon-pion pair, such as S-wave $\overline{\emph{K}}^{*}_{0}(1430)^{0}$, P-wave $\overline{\emph{K}}^{*}(892)^{0}$, and D-wave $\overline{\emph{K}}^{*}_{2}(1430)^{0}$.
-We can refer to the study of Ref.~\cite{970330062018} to obtain the information of the S-wave kaon-pion DAs.
-For the P-wave, there are three possible polarizations, of which longitudinal and transverse polarizations are nonperturbative inputs.
-The P-wave DAs is described in a way analogous to the two-pion DAs~\cite{981130032018}, which takes into account the longitudinal polarization fractions and the flavor-symmetry-breaking effect.
-At present, there are few studies on the D-wave DAs, so we adopt the viewpoint in Ref.~\cite{980560192018} to construct it in a similar method of $\emph{f}_{2}(1270)$.
+The branching ratio is affected by the width of the resonant state and the interactions between the final-state meson pair, especially the direct CP violations.
+Hence, introducing an intermediate resonance, $\overline{\emph{K}}^{*0}$, is more appropriate~\cite{763292016,766752016,950560082017}.
+We consider the contributions of the S, P, and D-wave resonances from the kaon-pion pair in the quasi-two-body decays $B^{0}_{s}\rightarrow \psi(2S,1D)(\overline{\emph{K}}^{*0}\rightarrow)\emph{K}\pi$.
+In this work, the contributions of the following five intermediate resonances have been included: $\overline{\emph{K}}^{*}_{0}(1430)^{0}$, $\overline{\emph{K}}^{*}(892)^{0}$, $\overline{\emph{K}}^{*}(1410)^{0}$, $\overline{\emph{K}}^{*}(1680)^{0}$, and $\overline{\emph{K}}^{*}_{2}(1430)^{0}$.
+According to Eq.~(\ref{eq:exp1}), $\phi_{h_{3}}$ denotes the wave functions of the charmonium $\psi$ and $\phi_{h_{1}h_{2}}$ represent the various partial-wave functions of the kaon-pion pair, such as S-wave $\overline{\emph{K}}^{*}_{0}(1430)^{0}$, P-wave $\overline{\emph{K}}^{*}(892)^{0}$, and D-wave $\overline{\emph{K}}^{*}_{2}(1430)^{0}$.
+We refer to the study by Rui and Wang~\cite{970330062018} to obtain the information of the S-wave DAs.
+For the P-wave, there are three possible polarizations: longitudinal, parallel and perpendicular amplitudes.
+Hence, we have considered both the longitudinal as well as transverse polarization cases of the P-wave DAs.
+The P-wave DAs have been described analogously to the two-pion DAs~\cite{981130032018}, which include the longitudinal polarization fraction and the flavor-symmetry-breaking effect.
+At present, studies on the D-wave DAs are inadequate, and thus we have adopted the method used in the study by Rui et al.~\cite{797922019} to construct the D-wave DAs using a similar method of the $\emph{K}\emph{K}$ pair.

-This paper reads as follows.
-In Sect. \ref{sec:pert}, we describe the calculational framework and list the wave functions involved in this work.
-Expressions for the various decay amplitudes associated with the calculation are given in Sect. \ref{sec:amp}.
-The main contents of Sect. \ref{sec:numer} are the numerical results and our discussions.
-Finally, the summary of this paper.
+The contents of this paper have been organized as follows.
+In Section. \ref{sec:pert}, a description has been given of the computational framework and a list of the wave functions involved in this work.
+Expressions for the various decay amplitudes associated with the theoretical calculations have been presented in Section. \ref{sec:amp}.
+Section. \ref{sec:numer} presents the numerical results and the related discussions.
+The study has been summarized in Section. \ref{sec:summary}.